jrobsontull/react-textarea-list/README.md

 ## Demo

-TextareaUL:
+This package exposes two different list components - an unordered list and an ordered list.
+Both these components work like vanilla `<textarea />` elements and can be styled with CSS the same way.

 ![](.images/textarea_ul.gif)

 ![](.images/textarea_ol.gif)

-Also feel free to run the following commands to load the example on your local machine.
+Feel free to run the following commands to load the example on your local machine.

 ```bash
 git clone https://github.com/jrobsontull/react-textarea-list.git